-EMPLOYMENT AS TEACHING ASSISTANT IN THE SCHOOL OF BIOLOGY
+UNDERGRADUATE TEACHING IN THE SCHOOL OF BIOLOGY

 The School of Biology hires Biology majors for part-time work as laboratory teaching assistants in the fall and spring semesters.
 These positions have several requirements and are competitive.
 Applicants must have already taken at Georgia Tech the course they will teach and received an A or B, they must be at ease in front of a class, and they must submit an application for the position.
 A student will enroll in two teaching preparatory courses, BIOL 4697 and CETL 2000 BIO, in their first semester as a teaching assistant.
-BIOL 4697 does count as a biology elective.
+BIOL 4697 counts as a biology elective.
 Upon completing these courses, an experienced undergraduate TA can apply for paid teaching assistant positions when they are available.
 Jobs involving preparation of materials for the teaching labs are occasionally available and also require an application.
-For more information, please contact Dr. Cara Gormally or Dr. Linda Green.
+For more information, please contact Dr. Linda Green.